Scubapro Regulator Aussie Divers Phuket

 During my time as a dive shop owner I have employed many people, of those one was a 190cm instructor and one a 202cm male instructor.
 Both only ever used 12 litre tanks and both virtually always ended the dive with the most air left of their group of divers.

 They are not the two biggest guys I have met over the years with good air consumption.
-Yes their lungs are bigger than a small girl or woman and yes they do need more oxygen that those smaller people however can they make a 12 litre scuba cylinder last a long time?
+Yes, their lungs are bigger than a small girl or woman and yes they do need more oxygen than those smaller people however can they make a 12-litre scuba cylinder last a long time?
 Absolutely…..

-I am the truly believe that everyone can have good at air consumption.
+I truly believe that everyone can have good air consumption.
 Here are a few tips.

 Body and Arm Movement